The HPV vaccine will help to prevent HPV infection which can cause genital warts and HPV-associated cancers.

 In Ireland, a HPV programme for all girls in 1st year of second level schools has been in place since May 2010.
 The national HPV vaccine programme may be extended to adolescent boys in the future.

-This vaccine is available through many STI and HIV clinics.
-Ask a nurse or doctor at your clinic for more information or look at the information leaflets below.
+The vaccine is available through many STI and HIV clinics.
+Ask a nurse or doctor at your clinic for more information.

 More information on the HPV vaccine is available for: